Benjamin Franklin is best remembered as one of the Founding Fathers of the United States, but he achieved much more in his lifetime.

 Then he’d pick a virtue to focus on, and begin to “contrive day’s business, and take the resolution of the day” i.e. to plan his day.

 Setting an intention and creating a plan of action each morning, ensures that you stay focused on your most important task and avoid getting easily distracted by the minutia, and other people during the day.
+If your intention is to eat clean that day, stay focused on that goal.

 5. Dedicate time to learning

+You don’t have to work in education to be a life-long learner.
 In Franklin’s daily schedule, he sets aside some time to “prosecute the present study,” which means he’d spend time on an independent personal project separate from work.

 Most likely, this would’ve been time spent reading either books or papers.